timlabs/uscode/United States Code/TITLE 26-INTERNAL REVENUE CODE/Subtitle A-Income Taxes/CHAPTER 1-NORMAL TAXES AND SURTAXES/Subchapter A-Determination of Tax Liability/PART IV-CREDITS AGAINST TAX/Subpart A-Nonrefundable Personal Credits.md

   * (3) the qualified fuel cell property expenditures,

-  * (4) the qualified small wind energy property expenditures, and
+  * (4) the qualified small wind energy property expenditures,

-  * (5) the qualified geothermal heat pump property expenditures,
+  * (5) the qualified geothermal heat pump property expenditures, and

+  * (6) the qualified biomass fuel property expenditures, and

 * made by the taxpayer during such year.